huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 ======================= 2 passed, 1 skipped in 0.12s =======================
 ```

-## Modularity: using fixtures from a fixture function
+## Modularity: using fixtures from a fixture function {#modularity-using-fixtures-from-a-fixture-function}

 In addition to using fixtures in test functions, fixture functions can use other fixtures themselves.
 This contributes to a modular design of your fixtures and allows re-use of framework-specific fixtures across many projects.
 As a simple example, we can extend the previous example and instantiate an object `app` where we stick the already defined `smtp_connection` resource into it: